cloudpilot-emu/cloudpilot-emu.github.io/README.md

 # About

-Cloudpilot is a web-based emulator for PalmOS.
+CloudpilotEmu is a web-based emulator for PalmOS.
 It emulates dragonball based devices and supports PalmOS up to version 4.x.
-Cloudpilot is based on the original POSE emulator.
+CloudpilotEmu is based on the original POSE emulator.
 Currrently, the following devices are supported:

 -   Pilot, Palm Pilot